ogri-la/strongbox-comrades/README.md

 ## Overview

-This `.csv` file I maintain has gotten large and difficult to simply follow.
+The `comrades.csv` file I maintain has gotten large and difficult to simply follow.

-I'd like to point people at a site and have it mostly pre-filtered for them.
+I'd like to point people at a site and have it mostly pre-filtered for them, with the opportunity to explore further if they wish.

+I'd also like a bit more distance/transparency/neutrality between wowman and visitors to this list.

 ## Local development